pkulchenko/ZeroBraneStudio/doc-faq.md

 See an [example in user-sample.lua](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/cfg/user-sample.lua#L18), the description for possible [accelerator values](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/src/editor/keymap.lua#L4), and the full list of IDs in [src/editor/keymap.lua](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/src/editor/keymap.lua).

+## How do I start two ZeroBrane Studio instances to debug two applications at the same time?

+You can start one instance as you normally do and then start the second instance using the following command: `zbstudio -cfg "singleinstance=false; debugger.port = 8173`.
+This command disables a singleinstance check for the second instance and configures it to use port 8173 for debugging.
+You can then use `require('mobdebug').start("domain-name", 8173)` in your application to connect to the second instance for debugging.

+If you use Mac OSX, you may need to run the command as `open ZeroBraneStudio.app --args -cfg "singleinstance=false; debugger.port = 8173`.

 ## How do I restore default configuration for recent files, projects, and editor tabs?